A Quick Guide To Project Cost Estimating

 “The calendar view and being able to map out everyone’s time has been invaluable for us.
 We’re able to see the full team’s activity for any given day, or weeks ahead, including who’s in and out of the office, who is booked up with meetings, or is away on holidays."

 Pro-tip: Working your team at a 100% utilization rate will lead to burnout.
 An ideal utilization rate is 80%, leaving your team some free time to catch up on emails or brainstorm with colleagues.
-If you want to learn more about how to calculate resource utilization, check out our guide here. 📖
+Check out our guide and learn more about how to calculate resource utilization. 📖

 Step 4: Calculate the project cost based on a chosen estimation method